tomstafford/psy6422/020-graphs.Rmd

 <img src="images/dv-cover-pupress.jpeg" style="width: 400px; float: center;">

 Healy, K. (2018).
 [Data visualization: a practical introduction](https://socviz.co/).
 Princeton University Press.
+ * The whole book is available online via the link
+ * There are supporting materials here: https://github.com/kjhealy/socviz

 We are going to be using the ggplot package for our visualisations:

 Create Elegant Data Visualisations Using the Grammar of Graphics - [ggplot2](https://ggplot2.tidyverse.org/)